 Who Are We?

 The Manitoba Alternative Food Research Alliance is composed of universities and community organizations across Manitoba.
-Our funding will be used to support community projects, students, and networking opportunities such as conferences and workshops.
+Our funding is used to support community projects, students, and networking opportunities such as conferences and workshops.

 Find out about how MAFRA is governed.